 Parking & Transportation

-Armstrong Atlantic State University strives to ensure a safe place for students, faculty and staff to learn, work and live.
+Armstrong State University strives to ensure a safe place for students, faculty and staff to learn, work and live.
 There are policies and regulations regarding parking on campus that the members of the university are required to abide.
 The University Police enforce these rules as well as all State of Georgia traffic and parking statutes.

 - All persons operating a vehicle on university property shall be properly licensed and the vehicle shall be properly insured.